IIT-EnergySystemModels/openTEPES/README.rst

 It determines automatically optimal expansion plans that satisfy simultaneously several attributes.
 Its main characteristics are:

-- **Dynamic**: the scope of the model corresponds to a several periods (years) at a long-term horizon, 2030 to 2040 for example.
+- **Dynamic**: the scope of the model corresponds to several periods (years) at a long-term horizon, 2030 to 2040 for example.

   It represents hierarchically the different time scopes to take decisions in an electric system: